Goliad massacre: Massacre

 The Mexicans took the Texians back to Goliad, where they were held as prisoners at Fort Defiance (Presidio La Bahia).
 The Texians thought they would likely be set free in a few weeks.
 Urrea departed Goliad, leaving Colonel José Nicolás de la Portilla in command.
 Urrea wrote to Santa Anna to ask for clemency for the Texians.
-Under a decree that Santa Anna had pressed and which was passed by the Mexican Congress on December 30, 1835, armed foreigners taken in combat were to be treated as pirates and executed.
+Under a decree that Santa Anna had pushed for, and which was passed by the Mexican Congress on December 30, 1835, armed foreigners taken in combat were to be treated as pirates and executed.
 Urrea wrote in his diary that he "...wished to elude these orders as far as possible without compromising my personal responsibility."
 Santa Anna responded to this entreaty by repeatedly ordering Urrea to comply with the law and execute the prisoners.
 He also had a similar order sent directly to the "Officer Commanding the Post of Goliad".
 This order was received by Portilla on March 26, who decided it was his duty to comply, despite receiving a countermanding order from Urrea later that same day.

-The next day, Palm Sunday, March 27, 1836, Portilla had between 425 and 445 Texians marched from Fort Defiance in three columns on the Bexar Road, San Patricio Road, and the Victoria Road, between two rows of Mexican soldiers; they were shot point blank.
+The next day, Palm Sunday, March 27, 1836, Portilla had between 425 and 445 Texians marched from Fort Defiance in three columns on the Bexar Road, San Patricio Road, and the Victoria Road, between two rows of Mexican soldiers.
+The sick and injured stayed in the chapel.
+The ones marching out of the fort were told they were gathering wood and other supplies and they believed they would be freed soon.
+The Mexicans forced them to turn facing away from the soldiers, confused, the Texian rebels were shot point blank.
 Wounded survivors were clubbed and knifed to death.
+The sick and injured in the chapel were killed in their beds and shot against the chapel walls.
 Forty Texians were unable to walk.
 Thirty-nine were killed inside the fort under the direction of Captain Carolino Huerta of the Tres Villas battalion, with Colonel Garay saving one, Jack Shackelford.
 Fannin was the last to be executed, after seeing his men killed.
 He was taken by Mexican soldiers to the courtyard in front of the chapel, blindfolded, and seated in a chair.
 He made three requests: that his personal possessions be sent to his family, to be shot in the heart and not the face, and to be given a Christian burial.
 The soldiers took his belongings, shot him in the face, and burned his body along with those of the other Texians killed that day.